Koopman for stochastic dynamics: error bounds for kernel extended dynamic mode decomposition: Error bounds for approximations of Koopman operators of stochastic systems

 Regarding the deterministic second part of the error, from the positive definiteness of $\bbK_\calX$, we get $\lambda_{\min}(\bbK_\calX + \lambda I) = \lambda_{\min}(\bbK_\calX) + \lambda \geq \lambda$.
 Following \Cref{rem:kernel_matrix_cond}, this yields

 For the other term, we have

 with the operator $R_\calX^\lambda$ from \eqref{eq:hatK_tichonov}.
-By \cite[Proposition B.1]{BoldPhil24}, that ``projection-like'' operator satisfies $\| R_\calX^\lambda \|_{\bH \to \bH} \leq \| S_\calX \|_{\bH \to \bH} = 1$.
+By~\cite[Proposition B.1]{BoldPhil24}, that ``projection-like'' operator satisfies $\| R_\calX^\lambda \|_{\bH \to \bH} \leq \| S_\calX \|_{\bH \to \bH} = 1$.
 Thus, the arguments from the proof of \Cref{thm:mc_error1} carry over, and for every $f \in \bH$, we get

-In total, this yields \eqref{eq:mc_error_regularized}. \end{proof} The appeal of \Cref{cor:mc_error1_tikh} lies in the more explicit bound in terms of the number $d$ of data points in $\calX$.
-The regularization parameter $\lambda$ puts a ``floor'' on the conditioning of the kernel matrix $\bbK_\calX$, making the tradeoff between deterministic regularization bias and kernel matrix conditioning evident.
+In total, this yields \eqref{eq:mc_error_regularized}. \end{proof} The appeal of \Cref{cor:mc_error1_tikh} lies in the more explicit bound in terms of the number $d$ of data points in~$\calX$.
+The regularization parameter $\lambda$ puts a ``floor'' on the smallest eigenvalue of the kernel matrix $\bbK_\calX$, making the tradeoff between deterministic regularization bias and kernel matrix conditioning evident.